PAST AND PRESENT

 Tracey Gayle was born in Miami and raised in various states/countries.
 She aspires to be a professor.

 Katrina Gersie is an MFA candidate in fiction at Florida Atlantic University.
 She grew up in New Jersey, studied liberal arts at St. John's College in Annapolis, Maryland, and has worked as a writer for the United States Treasury Department in Washington, D.C.
-Her work has been published in Scholastic's anthology Where We Are, What We See and in Literacy Calvacade.
+Her work has been published in Scholastic's anthology Where We Are, What We See and in Literary Calvacade.

 Before attending FAU, Clay Goldstein traveled the country and world as a musician (harmonica/vocals), including several USO tours.
 He also facilitates the ropes/challenge courses here at FAU and at Florida International University.